Factbox: From hairdressers to beaches - Spain's plan to phase out lockdown

 - Shops and other service providers must set aside preferential times for customers aged over 65 to visit.

-- Places of worship will also be reopened, but only to one-third of their capacity.
+- Places of worship are reopened, but only to one-third of their capacity.

+- Freedom of movement increases - people are allowed to travel within the same province - as long as the whole province is in Phase 1.

 Phase 2 (about two weeks from late May)